shadow-sec/ShadowFBrute/README.md

 # ShadowFBrute
 This easy to use, but yet powerful script will brute force logins on Facebook using a list of passwords.
-Every wrong attempt will change the proxy used, and every 5 attempts Cookies and Headers.
+Every wrong attempt will change the proxy used, and every 5 attempts Cookies and Headers to prevent blocks.

+Tested on:
+- Parrot security 4.11.2
+- kali-linux 2021.3

+Issues:
+- Attacking the same account multiple times in a row will result in block giving this error similar to this plus others:
+[Python] requests.exceptions.TooManyRedirects: Exceeded 30 redirects or other error
+- Solution?
+Only attempt to brute force a single account once every hour or so if no password from list isn't found.
+If you already have errors you'll need to restart and wait as your connection is blocked or reset IP and use a VPN and wait at least 15min to try again.

 # Screenshots
 ![SFB](https://user-images.githubusercontent.com/76797159/138580401-31772d43-b587-448e-800d-feb317dfb23c.png)